 That's What I Sed

 sed (Stream EDitor) is a super simple program that can be used to replace text for another in a file.
-Let’s first view the contents of the file greetings.txt with cat.
+Let’s first view the contents of a file I made called greetings.txt with cat.

 hello